deakjahn/flutter_theming_howto/README.md

 This is just the starting point.
 The next item will be a helper function that starts with a scheme and provides the actual theming for the various elements of the design.
 The next bock is just an arbitrary sample from one of my apps.
 `ThemeData` has a huge list of supported fields, one for every conceivable UI control.
-The same applies here: use is sparingly.
+The same principle applies here: use it sparingly.
 Always check what the default offers and only specify your own theme if you need to deviate from the default.
 And even where you do, try to always use existing colors from the `scheme` rather than providing your own, ad hoc colors.